Azealia Banks Leaves Fans Concerned After Digging Up And ‘Cooking’ Dead Cat

 Azealia Banks has left fans concerned after she appeared to dig up and cook her deceased cat, Lucifer, a process she documented grimly via Instagram.

-The video has since been deleted from her page, but not before it was seen by many horrified fans.
-A picture remains which appears to show the cat’s skull displayed in at vase amongst various other objects.
+The video has since been deleted from Banks’ page, but not before it was seen by many horrified fans.
+A picture remains which appears to show the cat’s skull displayed in a vase among various other objects.

 Lucifer 2009-2020.
 My Dear kitty.
 Thank you for everything.
 A legend.
 An icon.
 Forever a serval serve.